stephenverderame/cpp_book/src/basics/functions.md

 const auto experience = getExperience(person);
 ```
-For most compilers, the generated machine instructions will be pretty much the exact same.
-But the second option gives us greater readability.
+For most compilers, the generated machine instructions will be pretty much the exact same, but the second option gives us greater readability.

 A function can only be inlined if it is defined and declared in the same place.
 So an inline function cannot have separate declarations and definitions unless the declaration and definition are in the same file.

 ## Constexpr Functions

 Like `constexpr` variables have values that are available at compile time, `constexpr` function have computations that *can be* available at compile time.
-If you pass non-constexpr arguments to a `constexpr` function, the function will behave normally, but if you pass literals or `constexpr` variables to a `constexpr` function, the result will be computed at compile time and the literal value will be inserted in the code.
+If you pass non-constexpr arguments to a `constexpr` function, the function will behave normally, but if you pass literals or `constexpr` variables to a `constexpr` function,
+the result will be computed at compile time, and the literal value will be inserted in the code.

 `constexpr` functions are implicitly inline as well.